 Workers’ Comp Attorneys

 Understanding your right to receive workers’ compensation death benefits is very important for any surviving dependents who have lost a loved one to a tragic workplace-related accident.
-Our death benefit claims experts at the Law Offices of Jonathan F. Marshall have the legal training and litigation experience to assist in survival claim cases.
+Our death benefit claims experts at New Jersey Workers Compensation Lawyer of JFM Law have the legal training and litigation experience to assist in survival claim cases.

 Our legal team can assist surviving spouses, children and other dependents understand and recover benefits under New Jersey law.
 Survivors are also entitled to recovery of other related costs, such as funeral/burial charges and medical expenses incurred prior to the victim’s death, as well as the recovery of lost income.

-Our experienced workers’ compensation attorneys can be instrumental in helping surviving spouses and dependent children recover the death benefits through the state of New Jersey, as well as county governments such as those in Monmouth, Middlesex, Union, Mercer, Essex, Hudson, Bergen, Passaic and Morris.
+An experienced New Jersey industrial accidents lawyer can be instrumental in helping surviving spouses and dependent children recover the death benefits through the state of New Jersey, as well as county governments such as those in Monmouth, Middlesex, Union, Mercer, Essex, Hudson, Bergen, Passaic and Morris.